Hasse principles for higher-dimensional fields

-To investigate the cokernel of $\beta_B$ (notations as in section 2), we could follow the method of [Ja 4] and show that it is isomorphic to coker$(\beta_C)$.
-By describing the edge morphisms in the spectral sequence (2.3) we could prove theorem 3.1 below.
-Instead, we prefer to argue more directly.
+To investigate the cokernel of $\beta_B$ (notations as in section 2), we could follow the method of [Ja4] and show that it is isomorphic to coker$(\beta_C)$.
+By describing the edge morphisms in the spectral sequence (2.3) we could prove the crucial Theorem 3.1 below for global fields.
+Instead, we prefer to argue more directly, which allows to treat arbitrary finitely generated fields and use 3.1 also for the remaining sections.

 We shall make repeated use of the following.
-Let $i:Y\hookrightarrow X$ be a closed immersion of smooth varieties over a field $K$, of pure codimension $c$.
-Then, for every integer $n$ invertible in $K$ and every integer $r$, one has a long exact Gysin sequence
+Let $i:Y\hookrightarrow X$ be a closed immersion of smooth varieties over a field $L$, of pure codimension $c$.
+Then, for every integer $n$ invertible in $L$ and every integer $r$, one has a long exact Gysin sequence

 where $U=X\smallsetminus Y$ is the open complement of $Y$ and $j:U\hookrightarrow X$ is the open immersion.
 We call $i_\ast$ and $\delta$ the Gysin map and the residue map for $i:Y\hookrightarrow X$, respectively.
-If $i':Y'\hookrightarrow Y$ is another closed immersion, with $Y'$ smooth and of pure codimension $d$ in $Y$, then the diagram of Gysin sequences
+If $i':Y'\hookrightarrow Y$ is another closed immersion, with $Y'$ smooth and of pure codimension $c'$ in $Y$, then the diagram of Gysin sequences